mike99mac/minimy-mike99mac/README.md

 ### Install SSH server and other software

-The ssh server is not installed by default on Ubuntu desktop.
-It is recommended that you install it so you can access your system remotely.
+The ssh server is not installed by default on Ubuntu desktop (which is curious).
+Install it so you can access your system remotely.
 To do so, perform the following steps.

-- Open a terminal session by right-clicking the mouse anywhere on the desktop and choosing Open in Terminal.
+- Open a terminal session by right-clicking the mouse anywhere on the desktop and choosing **Open in Terminal**.
 You should see a window pop up.
-- Install open SSH server, and other packages with the following command.
+- From that window, install the ``openssh-server`` package, with the following command.
 You will be prompted for your password.

     **``$ sudo apt-get install -y openssh-server ``**

-    **``[sudo] password for pi:``**
+    ``[sudo] password for pi:``

 - After it installs sshd should be running.
 Verify with the following command: